mydaytrip/partner-api/source/includes/trip-api.md

 meetAndGreet       | boolean                                     | Specifies if meet and greet is provided for the pick up of this booking. meetingPosition    | object - [MeetingPosition](#meetingposition)| Information about the meeting position, important for unreachable places or when meet and greet is not provided.
 Optional. dropOffPosition    | object - [DropOffPosition](#dropoffposition)| Information about the drop off position, important for unreachable places.
-Optional. pickUpAddressNote  | string                                      | Optional note for the driver with details about the pick up location. dropOffAddressNote | string                                      | Optional note for the driver with details about the drop off location. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.
+Optional. pickUpAddressNote  | string                                      | Pick up address or a note describing the pick up point.
+Optional. dropOffAddressNote | string                                      | Drop off address or a note describing the drop off point.
+Optional. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.